ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 }
 ```

 to demand that `c` is the same as `cwritten` (what is written is identical to what shall be returned, if there are no errors), implementations are free to do whatever they want.
-I was not the only one to notice this weasel-y reasoning in the standard, of course: someone else involved with MISRA and involved in the WG14 — Working Group 14, the C Standards Committee — pointed this out to me in both an e-mail long before this popped up, and many years later it popped up again.
-It turns out this person had already climbed the ladder, asking that the Commmittee make a more formal definition of character so there's less room to play these kinds of games in the standard wording.
+I was not the only one to notice this weasel-y reasoning in the standard, of course: someone else involved the WG14 — Working Group 14, the C Standards Committee — pointed this out to me in both an e-mail long before this popped up while I was working on [Unicode Functions for C](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2966.htm), and many years later it popped up again.
+It turns out this person had already climbed the ladder, asking that the Committee make a more formal definition of character so there's less room to play these kinds of games in the standard wording.
 And, uh, unfortunately...